DigitalSQR/ohie-test-harness/README.md

     ```
     - To generate a password hash, use the [bcrypt online tool](https://bcrypt.online/?plain_text=password&cost_factor=10).
 - Save the `V1619588874192__create_super_user.sql` file after making the updates.
-- Run the database migration tool to apply the changes.

- **Warning:** If the application was previously built and running,  <span style="color:red;">to change the default username/password database refresh is required.</span> Run the following command to clean the database:
+ - **Warning:** If the application was previously built and running,  <span style={{ color: 'red' }}>to change the default username/password database refresh is required.</span> Run the following command to clean the database:
    ```bash
    sudo docker-compose down -v
    ```

 9. Run the following command to build the docker:
    ```